mathias56k/TOP-admin-dashboard/README.md

 This is a project in The Odin Project
-Using CSS grid I have created an admin dashboard from scratch
+Using CSS / SCSS grid I have created an admin dashboard from scratch